What Every Employer Should Know

 - Higher SalariesHigher salaries often increase an employer’s total bill.
-Since employer rates are billed as a percentage of salary, the more your employees earn each pay period, the more your contribution to the System increases.
+Since employer rates are billed as a percentage of salary, the more your employees earn each pay period, the more your contribution to NYSLRS increases.

 - Retirement Plans and Options OfferedEmployers can choose to offer improved retirement plans or optional benefits (i.e. one-year final average salary for police officers and/or firefighters) to its employees.
 The greater the benefits offered, the greater the employer’s annual contribution.
 For example, if an employer chooses to provide a special plan for a specific employee group such as police officers or firefighters, the cost will be greater than a regular plan.
 A special plan allows for retirement after completing a specific number of years of credited service in specific job titles rather than attaining a certain age.

 Higher salaries often increase an employer’s total bill.
 Since employer contributions are billed as a percentage of salary, the more your employees earn, the greater your contribution to the System will be.
 Overall, this graph shows that, from 2005 through 2014, total salaries rose from $22.7 billion to $27.8 billion.
-However, when you compare each system, the results are a bit surprising: while ERS salaries rose from $20.2 billion in FYE 2005 to $25 billion in FYE 2010, salaries are slightly down in each of the last four fiscal years.
+However, when you compare each system, the results are a bit surprising: while ERS salaries rose from $20.2 billion in FYE 2005 to $25 billion in FYE 2010, salaries are now slightly down in each of the last five fiscal years.
 Conversely, PFRS salaries have continued to trend upward, from $2.5 billion in FYE 2005 to $3.3 billion in FYE 2015.